amirvt/webrtc-online-classrooms/README.md

     * You'll need to install this on a linux machine, Preferably Ubuntu 14.
 For development a virtual machine will work fine.
     * This can be the same server you deploy the application's server.
-2. Install NPM and Node
+2. Make sure you have NPM and Node installed.
 3. Clone this repo

    ```